Legendaryswordsman2/BT-Character-Management-System-Docs/docs/index.md

 # Intro

+!!!
+Warning
+    THIS WEBSITE IS UNDER CONSTRUCTRION!
+EVERYTHING IS SUBJECT TO CHANGE!

 An all in one solution for handling 2d pixel art characters in the Unity Game Engine.

 ## Project layout